-This report deals separately with the spread of the viral disease COVID-19, which began after the reporting date, and its impact on the economic situation, see Chapter C.5.1, Chapter C.7.1 and Chapter E.2.3.
+This report deals with the impact of the viral disease COVID-19 on the company, see Chapter A.1.8 as well as Chapter C.5.1.

 ENGLISH TRANSLATION - IN CASE OF ANY UNCLEAR FORMULATIONS THE ORIGINAL GERMAN TEXT WILL PREVAIL.